eliezyer/Arduino/README.md

-# Arduino
+# BehavioralAutomation
-Codes developed for general use in arduino, mostly in automation of mazes and neuroscience behavior stuff.
+Codes developed for automation of maze, skinner boxes and etc. Based on arduino, raspberry pi and so on.